Canonbury House and Canonbury Tower: 19th century development of the grounds adjoining Canonbury House

+In the south and south-east: in 1847 the Marquess and James Wagstaff made a building agreement for the land between Alwyne Villas and the gardens of Canonbury Park South, which included the 16th-century garden and summer houses of Canonbury House.
+There he built the villas on the east side of Alwyne Villas, in Alwyne Road and Alwyne Place, and Willow Bridge Road.
+The earliest houses were 2 and 4 Alwyne Villas, described as 'cottage villas', and 1-4 Alwyne Road, all leased to him in 1848.
+6-16 Alwyne Villas followed in 1849 and leases of the remaining houses gradually up to 1860.

+It is unclear whether 14 Alwyne Place (early 18th to early 19th century) or 16 Alwyne Place (late 17th to early 19th century) were ever part of Canonbury House, although they appear on many old maps, and may have become separated from it by the construction of Alwyne Place.

+Developments to the north towards St Paul's Road included St Mary's Grove (c.
+1848, formerly St Mary's Road), and Compton Road (c.
+1850-51).

+Restoration and reuse of Canonbury Tower

-In 1907–08 the 5th Marquess of Northampton completely restored the tower, preserving the original features where rebuilding was necessary.
+In 1907–08 the 5th Marquess of Northampton completely restored the Tower, preserving the original features where rebuilding was necessary.
 The ivy was removed: before removal, one main trunk of ivy was 9 in thick and the growth had made holes 3 ft square in the brickwork.
-The iron railings round the top of the tower were replaced by a brick parapet; and some of the old oak roof beams were used for restoration.
-A new building was erected adjacent to the tower, King Edward's Hall; it served as a recreation hall and with the tower itself formed the premises of a social club for the residents of the Marquess's Canonbury and Clerkenwell estates.
+The iron railings round the top of the Tower were replaced by a brick parapet; and some of the old oak roof beams were used for restoration.
+A new building was erected adjacent to the Tower, King Edward's Hall; it served as a recreation hall and with the Tower itself formed the premises of a social club for the residents of the Marquess's Canonbury and Clerkenwell estates.

-In 1924 the Francis Bacon Society was granted a tenancy of part of the gabled building east of the tower, and made its headquarters there with its remarkable library.
+In 1924 the Francis Bacon Society was granted a tenancy of part of the gabled building east of the Tower, and made its headquarters there with its remarkable library.